 I tried to be patient, but these thoughts were bouncing around and my intense anxiety grew with every minute that I didn’t hear back from them.
 Omied and I played Uno for like an hour to try to take my mind off of this horrible situation.

-Finally, four hours later at 12:30am, they sent me my log-in information.
+Finally, four hours later at 12:30 am, they sent me my log-in information and I was able to regain access.
 Praise be.

 What to do if you’ve had your Instagram account hacked